 Every candidate willing to contest the election to the Parliament or a State Legislature has to submit certain documents to the returning officer.
 Here is look at the various documents to be submitted.
+(The story is updated with all the relevant changes in the documents to be submitted as of March 2019)

-Candidates willing to contest the elections for Legislative Assembly of the states or Lok Sabha have to fulfill certain criteria.
+Candidates planning to contest the elections for Legislative Assembly of the states or Lok Sabha have to fulfill certain criteria.
 They also have to submit a list of documents without which their nomination will be rejected.

 - Lok Sabha (House of the People) – 25 years